Generative deep learning improves reconstruction of global historical climate records: Discussion

-Despite these advances, many challenges remain in providing reliable, high-resolution reconstructions of historical climate data.
-A limitation stems from our framework's reliance on training distributions derived from climate models.
-While we incorporate ERA5 reanalysis to mitigate simulation biases, ERA5 itself represents a model-constrained estimation rather than the absolute ground truth of the climate system.
-Consequently, our reconstruction could inevitably inherit biases from these source datasets.
-Although our model captures physically plausible circulation patterns more effectively than traditional statistical interpolation, it does not currently enforce strict conservation laws (e.g., mass and energy balance) during inference.
+Beyond potential biases in the training data, although our model approximates physically plausible circulation patterns, it does not currently enforce strict conservation laws (e.g., mass and energy balance) during inference.
 This generative approach prioritizes the recovery of realistic high-frequency variability, which may result in physical inconsistencies, such as discontinuities in sea surface temperature gradients.
 Furthermore, while our design avoids the error accumulation endemic to traditional forecasts based on autoregressive models, it requires stitching together independent time windows, which can introduce temporal discontinuities at the boundaries (see Methods).
-Future work could extend the framework to a multivariate setting, integrating both learned cross-variable dependencies and explicit physical rules as constraints on the generation process.
+Future work could explore a multivariate setting, integrating both learned cross-variable dependencies and explicit physical rules as constraints on the generation process.
 Coupled with improvements in seamless multi-decadal continuity, this approach would ensure that AI-reconstructed climate fields remain rigorously grounded in physics.